oracle-livelabs/database/23cfree/workshops/java-duality-views/introduction/introduction.md

 In order to do this workshop you need
 * An Oracle 23c Free Developer Release Database or one running in a LiveLabs environment
+* Eclipse or a compatible IDE for executing Java code

 ## Learn More